pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 #### Installing Drupal

 So far we have spun up the Pantheon infrastructure to hold a Drupal site.
 But we still haven't installed Drupal itself.
-If you were to go do the Dev environment in your browser, you would be prompted to install Drupal.
-This command will give you the URL to the Dev site.
-Visit it, but don't walk through the browser installation steps.

-@todo, move this step after site-install

-`terminus env:info steve-site-d8.dev --field=domain`

-Instead, we will install Drupal using Drush, the Drupal command line utility.
-In this command you will see a few parameters to change.
+We can do that with a Drush command.
+This command will take around 60 seconds to complete.

 `terminus drush steve-site-d8.dev -- site-install -y`

-This command will take around 60 seconds to complete.

 Congratulations!
 You've installed Drupal!
 Use the password included in the output of that command to sign into the site with your browser.
 Or use this command to get a one-time login link:

 `terminus drush  steve-site-d8.dev  -- user-login`

+#### Getting basic site information with Drush

+The last two commands we run were Drush commands.
+Drush is the command line utility for Drupal itself.
+Terminus is simply passing through the Drush commands to the container running your site.
+To get a full list of Drush commands run

+`terninus drush steve-site-d8.dev -- help`

+Anything after the `--` in `terminus drush steve-site-d8.dev --` gets passed straight to Drush.

 #### Using a variable for the site name

 At this point you are probably tired of replacing `steve-site-d8` in every command.
-So let's set a variable instead.
+To make the copying and pasting easier for the remainder of this guide we can set a variable in your terminal window for the site name.

 `export TERMINUS_SITE=your-site-machine-name`

-@todo, explain this better

-To see the variable you set run:
+To see the variable you just set run:

 `echo $TERMINUS_SITE`